How do you win a marathon? You run really fast for 26.2 miles without stopping.

 Writing a good book is a magical art that blends creating interesting characters, placing them in intriguing settings, and weaving an engaging plot with page-turning action and authentic dialogue.
 Easy, right?
 Not so much.

-Think you’re ready to try your hand at writing a picture book?
-Here’s what you need to know.
+Think you’re ready to try your hand at this creative project?

 Picture books are typically, but not always, 32 pages.
 They are published in larger trim sizes (e.g. 8.5” x 11”) and can contain anywhere from zero to 1,000 words.
-Word counts under 500 are most common.
+Fiction picture book word counts under 500 are most common.

-While there is no formulaic prescription for writing a picture book, certain crucial elements should be considered: plot type, genre, setting, theme, appealing main character, point of view and tense, word choice, love/friendship, re-readability, and satisfying ending.
+While there’s no formulaic prescription for writing a picture book, certain crucial elements should be considered: plot type, genre, setting, theme, appealing main character, point of view and tense, word choice, love/friendship, re-readability, and satisfying ending.

 Which picture book plot type is best for your story?

 Often called a sausage story, a “series of events” is just that, a string of small episodes, as in “If You Give a Mouse a Cookie”.
 “Discovery” plot types begin with the character laboring under a misunderstanding.
 Eventually, they discover something and reverse their situation or outlook, as in “Green Eggs and Ham”.

 “Wish fulfillment” plot types have a deserving main character wish for something and subsequently receive it, as in “Cinderella”.
 Contrast that with “purpose achieved” plots, where the main character has to struggle to attain a goal, as in Swimmy.

 Choose your story’s type of fiction, such as fairy tale, fantasy, historical fiction, horror, humor, mystery, mythology, poetry or science fiction.
 In my own writing, I don’t pick the genre first.
 I devise story concepts, then see what genre fits best, but some writers prefer to plan their genre before outlining their story.